The Norman Tower (Bury St Edmunds): Similar towers

 Though not as common as in Continental Europe, some churches and cathedrals in the United Kingdom still have detached bell towers, but few have rings on the size or scale of Bury St Edmunds.
-These include Evesham Bell Tower, the only surviving part of Evesham Abbey which now provides ringing for the local parish church; Inveraray Bell Tower, the detached tower of All Saints Church; and the detached bell towers of Chester Cathedral and Chichester Cathedral.
+These include Evesham Bell Tower, the only surviving part of Evesham Abbey in Worcestershire, which now provides ringing for the local parish church; Inveraray Bell Tower, the detached tower of All Saints’ Church; and the detached bell towers of Chester Cathedral and Chichester Cathedral.